reuk/wayverb/docs_source/hybrid.md

 There is a difference of 11% for the lowest absorption, which falls to 6% for an absorption of 0.10, and to 4% for an absorption of 0.20.
-The *just noticeable difference* (JND) for reverb time is 5%, so for the lowest two absorptions the difference is larger than the JND, so the match cannot be considered accurate.
+The *just noticeable difference* (JND) for reverb time is 5%.
+For the lowest two absorptions the difference is larger than the JND, so the match cannot be considered accurate.
 The waveguide's longer reverb times may be a by-product of the relatively increased level below 30Hz.
 Octave-band reverb-time measurements